ducdat18/Pre-interview-test-SVTECH/task03/answers.md

 (e.g., label/relabel changes causing NoData or false positives) than with 200 independent real failures, which normally ramp up service-by-service rather than all at once.
-I do a ~30-second sanity check that the alerts are real (synthetic checks / actual user-facing errors); if they are false I avoid a panic rollback, and if they are real I immediately roll back to the last known-good state.
+I do a ~30-second sanity check that the alerts are real (synthetic checks / actual user-facing errors), if they are false I avoid a panic rollback, and if they are real I immediately roll back to the last known-good state.

 ---